bsc-pm/nanos6/docs/devices/CUDA.md

 (Note that, for CUDA parts, the C++ backend is needed, therefore always use `mcxx`.
 For large applications though, C parts can be compiled with `mcc -c` as described in README).

-## Nanos 6 environment variables for CUDA tasks
+## Nanos 6 configuration variables for CUDA tasks

-The runtime provides the following environment variables related to CUDA:
+The runtime provides the following configuration variables related to CUDA:

-1. `NANOS6_CUDA_STREAMS`: The max number of tasks that can be concurrently run *per device*.
+1. `devices.cuda.streams`: The max number of tasks that can be concurrently run *per device*.
 Default value is 16.